Lee-Sutton/clean-code-python/README.md

 **Better Design**:

-Imaging we got to go back in time and right our wrongs.
+Imagine we got to go back in time and right our wrongs.
 What might we have done differently?

 1. Instead of having our `Turtle` inherit from a `Hare` we create a *abstract* mixin that they BOTH inherit from.